STAND. COM. REP. NO. 1029

 Regular Session of 2009

 State of Hawaii

-Your Committee on Energy and Environment, to which was referred H.B.
-No. 1405, H.D.
+Your Committees on Health and Labor, to which was referred H.B.
+No. 690, H.D.
 2, entitled:

-As affirmed by the record of votes of the members of your Committee on Energy and Environment that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1405, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1405, H.D.
+As affirmed by the records of votes of the members of your Committees on Health and Labor that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 690, H.D.
+2, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 690, H.D.
 2, S.D.
 1, and be referred to the Committee on Commerce and Consumer Protection.